samsaid/CSE412-Airline-Tickets/README.md

     cd CSE412-Airline-Tickets
     heroku pg : psql
 ```
+This command will start the database server.
+Here you can begin to perform SQL queries such as adding tables, deleting rows, etc.

 ## How to start application
 1. Locate to project folder and start back end server